business4s/domain-oriented-scala-style-guide/README.md

-# Domain-oriented Scala Style Guide
+# Domain-Oriented Scala Style Guide

 What you will find below is not a typical style guide.
 If you're looking for a general resource of this kind, consider the official [Scala Style Guide](https://docs.scala-lang.org/style/) or the